sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-forecast-synchronous/hcpps-sapui5-ps-forecast-synchronous.md

 ## Details
 ### You will learn
-  - How to add a SAPUI5 controller to interact with the "Forecast" SAP Cloud Platform predictive service in your SAPUI5 application
+  - How to add a SAPUI5 controller to interact with the Forecast SAP Predictive service in your SAPUI5 application
-  - How to add a SAPUI5 view to display the output of the "Forecast" SAP Cloud Platform predictive service call
+  - How to add a SAPUI5 view to display the output of the Forecast SAP Predictive service call
   - How to extend the default view and the newly created view
   - How to create reusable fragments and function libraries

-> **Note:** our goal here is to mimic what was done using the REST Client around the "Forecast" services
+> **Note:** our goal here is to mimic what was done using the REST Client around the Forecast services

 ### Time to Complete
   **10 minutes**